ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Tim-Berners Lee wanted something better than RDF/XML, and came up with [N3](https://www.w3.org/TeamSubmission/n3/).
 Contrary to RDF/XML, N3 closely resembles the RDF Subject / Predicate / Object model.
-This makes N3 very easy on the eyes, and helps to understand how RDF works.
+This makes N3 very easy on the eyes and helps to understand how RDF works.
 By using @prefixes, N3 can be quite compact.

 However, N3 is relatively costly to serialize, which could hinder performance.
-It's also quite feature-heavy, since it support [RDF rules](http://www.ninebynine.org/RDFNotes/RDFFactsAndRules.html), which makes it harder to parse.
+It's also quite feature-heavy since it supports [RDF rules](http://www.ninebynine.org/RDFNotes/RDFFactsAndRules.html), which makes it harder to parse.

-Unless you need the reasoning / rules features of N3, use its more popular (and very similar) successor Turtle.
+Unless you need the reasoning/rules features of N3, use its more popular (and very similar) successor Turtle.

 ```notation3
 @prefix tim: <https://www.w3.org/People/Berners-Lee/>.